 1) Maintain a stable solution that can be stored for longer than would be the case with cheap, less effective surfactants.

 2) Formulate a solution that is a highly effective "wetting agent" that rapidly soaks into the "biofilm" (the layer of biological growth that gives rise to the dirty stains that customers want removed) and thus increases the effectiveness and speed of operation of the active ingredient.

-3) Ensure that the the surfactant does not break down the sodium hypchlorite – which many inferior surfactants will do – and thus minimise the production of chlorine ( a big problem if strong sodium hypochlorite is used with a cheap and inferior surfactant).
+3) Ensure that the the surfactant does not break down the sodium hypchlorite – which many inferior surfactants will do – thus minimising the production of chlorine ( a big problem if sodium hypochlorite is used with a cheap and inferior surfactant).

-4) Create a product that adheres (or "sticks") effectively to the surface being cleaned, ensuring the active ingredient stays in contact with the biological growths for the longest possible time (which enables Lightning Cleanze to be highly effective using a safer % of chlorine than would otherwise be the case when using raw hypochlorite mixes).
+4) Create a product that adheres (or "sticks") effectively to the surface being cleaned, ensuring the active ingredient stays in contact with the biological growths for the longest possible time.

-5) Reduce run-off from walls and roofs into drains and the environment.
+5) Reduce run-off from walls and roofs into drains and our environment.

-6) Ensure the surfactant complies with all EU biodegradability requirements for surfactants.
+6) Ensure the surfactant complies with all EU, HSE and PRCD biodegradability requirements for surfactants.

-Because of the high quality surfactant, 5 litres of Lightning Cleanze will do much more work, more effectively, covering a larger area, than will 5 litres of ordinary industrial sodium hypochlorite – and it will do it far more safely.
+Quick tip: Because of the high quality surfactant, 5 litres of Lightning Cleanze will work more effectively, over a larger area, than will 5 litres of ordinary industrial sodium hypochlorite – and it will do it far more safely.